top of page

 Our Guide with Timberbush Tours:

+Our guide Natalie, was extremely friendly and provided narration for portions of the drive, and at other times played variations of Scottish music, or anything else that fit the vibe of the story she was telling.
+Her storytelling was fun, and we learned a lot about the areas we were visiting.
 At one point in the day, Natalie even used her own money to buy food for us to feed to the highland coos (cows) when none of us had cash to buy our own!
 It was a super sweet gesture, and I am so glad we got to feed the coos!
 She also went out of her way to find us the best photo ops, even if they weren’t planned.
 We were going to miss the Rest And Be Thankful viewpoint due to road closures and traffic, but she found a way to get us there anyway!
 At the end of the trip, as we neared Edinburgh, we saw a full moon over the Forth Road Bridge, and she pulled off so we could all get out and take pictures!
 It felt like she cared about our experience, and wanted us all to get the best pictures, and have the best time exploring that we could!
 (Thank you, Natalie!

 Entrance to Doune Castle, including renovations to the stoen walkway